A popular question we get from readers is…

 If you’re struggling to find the wattage of your appliances, check the manufacturer or get a rough estimate using the Energy.gov wattage calculator.

-Once you’ve filled in the wattage of all the appliances you plan on using, you’ll have a pretty good idea of your power needs.
-Of course, you most likely won’t be running all of your appliances and electronics simultaneously.
 Still, the wattage hogs are usually the appliances that often run or kick on automatically, so it’s best to at least have all of those covered.

-Tip: If you don’t have (and don’t want to get) a generator powerful enough to run all your appliances simultaneously, you may have to get into the habit of using certain appliances at different times.
+Tip: If you don’t have (and don’t want to get) a generator powerful enough to run your most used appliances simultaneously, you may have to get into the habit of using certain appliances at different times.
 For example, after you brew your coffee in the coffee maker, turn that off, and then you can use your toaster.

 Step 2: Figure Out the Size of the Generator You’ll Need